 Century Management: What to Know

-As mentioned previously, Century Management ranks first on SmartAsset’s list of the top 10 Austin financial advisor firms because it has far more assets under management than any other firm on the list.
-Century Management has $1.41 billion in assets under management (AUM), which makes it the only firm on SmartAsset’s list of the top Austin firms that manages more than $1 billion.
+As mentioned previously, Century Management ranks second on SmartAsset’s list of the top 10 Austin financial advisor firms because it has more assets under management than most of the other firms on the list.
+Century Management has $1.31 billion in assets under management, making it one of only three firms on SmartAsset’s list that manages more than $1 billion.

 Though Century Management has a notable amount of assets under management, it doesn’t have a particularly large team.
-The firm has 28 employees in total, seven of whom work in an advisory capacity.
+The firm has 24 employees in total, six of whom work in an advisory capacity.
 The firm’s team is broken down into several smaller teams, including portfolio managers, analysts and researchers, traders, client services professionals and a compliance team.

 Century Management is a closely held family corporation.
 It also does business under the name CM Fund Advisors.
 The firm’s mutual funds are known as CM Advisors Family of Funds, and clients can invest in that if they so choose.